Changissnz/nu_merchant_principal/README.md

 Sophistication is a process, and the products yielded from this process are not necessarily in line with the descriptor "elaborate".
-The word "elaborate", from a perspective, holds the meaning of something that is too broad and diverse for condensation that would preserve the identity of that something.
+The word "elaborate", from a perspective, holds the meaning of something too broad and diverse for condensation that would preserve the identity of that something.
+For example, a person that conducts elaborate activity to woo another person of their romantic wants may, in actuality, not be very well-versed (the experienced as the sophisticated) in acts of wooing and seduction.
-For example, a person that conducts elaborate activity to woo another person of their romantic wants may, in actuality, not be very well-versed (sophisticated) in acts of wooing and seduction.
-The sophisticated are recognized as this label relative to their peers, peers that may fluctuate in identity in the course of different contexts.
+The sophisticated are recognized as this label relative to their peers, peers that may fluctuate in identity over the course of different contexts.
 A person, recognized as sophisticated because they hold some unique ability to engineer proteins or to replicate DNA for cloning, may appear so to many people with other unique skills and talents, but amongst this person's peers such as their educators and workplace colleagues, they are quite unremarkable.
+In this case, it is the practice and products that this particular person engages in that is what is "actually sophisticated" from some people's perspectives, not the actor that is the person.

 The term "sophisticated" is somewhat intertwined, by mainstream interpretation, to be elitist or to be in possession as a trait